 Anyone convicted of street racing in Maryland may face jail time or probation for a maximum of 60 days, even if no one was hurt.
 If a person does sustain serious bodily injuries as a result of street racing, the maximum period of incarceration extends to a full year, and the fine increases to $1,000.

-Street Racing Defense Attorney
+Defending Street Racing Charges

 Street racing is a serious traffic violation that can affect your driving privileges.
 At the Law Office of Hillel Traub, P. A., attorney Hillel Traub focuses on helping Baltimore residents resolve traffic violations and offenses.
 He has over 25 years of experience and has served as the former Assistant Attorney General for the Motor Vehicle Administration.
 Trust our team to resolve your street racing case by calling us at 410-580-1100 for a free consultation.